Clinamenic/GFEL/content/library/Field Reports/the rise of urbe.eth.md

 ethprague was probably the best effort that we had in terms of brand awareness:

-a team of 5 urbers won $<redacted>k at the hackathon, building the infamous brian, the ai web3 assistant that recently launched in private beta
+a team of 5 urbers won $<'redacted>k at the hackathon, building the infamous brian, the ai web3 assistant that recently launched in private beta

 me and PG spent the whole prague blockchain week talking about ethrome, distributing flyers, and sticking posters around all the events we were going